kaeff/browse-together/README.md

 The real-time part is done by Mozilla's TogetherJS.
 This extension just ships it, inserts it into an arbitrary page and allows to start a session.

+## Status

+Proof of Concept / Work in progress

 ## Future plans